haliim/DevOps-udacity-Capstone-project/README.md

 - Set up all the steps that your pipeline will include.
 (Done)
 - Configure a deployment pipeline.
 (Done)
 - Include your Dockerfile/source code in the Git repository.(Done)
 - Docker Lint and screenshot attached in a folder called screenshots.
-XXXXXXXXXXXXXXXXXXXXXXXXXX
+(Done)

 Step 5: Test your pipeline
 ---------------------------
 - Perform builds on your pipeline.
 (Done)
 - Verify that your pipeline works as you designed it.
 (Done), You can check the circleci passed badge at the begining of the README file.
--XXXXXXXXXXXXxx Take a screenshot of the Circle CI or Jenkins pipeline showing deployment, and a screenshot of your AWS EC2 page showing the newly created (for blue/green) or modified (for rolling) instances.
+-Take a screenshot of the Circle CI showing deployment (Done), and a screenshot of your AWS EC2 page showing the newly created (for blue/green) instances.
 Make sure you name your instances differently between blue and green deployments.
+(Done)